 Tires: Just a close look at the tires on the car told me I needed new.
 There was hardly any tread left!
 They looked like they had 60,000 miles on them.
 So I checked all my local tire stores for the best deal I could find.
 One store, Discount Tire, around 20 miles away from where I was parked, had a sale on.
 I wanted to get some freeway miles in anyway so off I went.
 Veento G-2 tires at $35 each.
 Mounted & balanced, out the door, $54 each.
 With a 40,000 mile warranty.
 They’re made in Thailand of all places.
-But I researched them and they’re a new company with Dunlop as partners, so technically sound, with newer manufacturing equipment.
+But I researched them and they’re a new company with Dunlop as partner, so the tires should be technically sound, and they have newer manufacturing equipment.

 First thing that happened while I was hanging outside the shop door, I watched the poorly trained tech try to use an impact tool to remove the PLASTIC chrome fake lug nuts from the hubcap.
 Another tech stopped him after he broke it off before I could react, and showed him how to remove the hub cap.
 Heh.